ZEGO’s Food Safety System

 We post the results of each product’s testing on our website and link it to the QR code on each package.
-We call this the Z-Code.
-On our website, just scroll down this page and click on the product you are interested in to access the relevant results.
+We call this the T-Code.
+On our website, just scroll down this page to the tab section and click on the product you are interested in to access the relevant results.

 What is Glyphosate?